-So all in all, unless we’re in an area infested with swarms of malaria-ridden mosquitoes, I would strongly prefer that my children run and hike and explore with DEET nowhere in sight.
+So all in all, unless we're in an area infested with swarms of malaria-ridden mosquitoes, I would strongly prefer that my children run and hike and explore without DEET anywhere in sight.
 And of course, if you DO use DEET, just take the advice of the ever-wise Evidence-Based Living and give your children a really good bath as soon as you are away from all the bugs.

 Homemade Bug Spray

 80 drops mixed essential oils or neem oil

 20 drops Peppermint essential oil

 Pour all ingredients into a small spray bottle and shake well.
 Apply often.